LightBDD/LightBDD/examples/Example.LightBDD.XUnit2/README.md

 As this command does not display output of successful tests, it is recommended to call this command with `--logger:"console;verbosity=normal"` argument to change this behaviour.

-Please note that as of today, `dotnet test` does not display any progress of currently executing tests so with this command it is not possible to track the execution of long running tests.
+Please note that as of today, running `dotnet test` for xunit2 does not display any progress of currently executing tests so with this command it is not possible to track the execution of long running tests.

 Example usage: `> run-dotnet-test.cmd`